Head coach Jim Calhoun officially announces retirement

 With the UConn Huskies, Calhoun won 17 Big East Championships, 10 regular season championships and seven conference tournament championships.

-During the press conference, president Susan Herbst had glowing remarks to make about the retired men’s basketball coach.
+During the press conference, president Susan Herbst made glowing remarks to make about the retired men’s basketball coach.

 “He’s a legend, and he’s our legend,” Herbst said of Calhoun.